 The magnification of a telescope relates to the focal length of its primary lens or mirror to the focal length of the eyepiece (ocular). m= focal length primary divide by focal length ocular.

 Example: 900 mm focal length scope, 20 mm focal length ocular: delivers 900/20 = 45 power (45x).

-The maximally reasonable magnification is double the apertures diameter in millimeters.
+The maximally reasonable magnification is double the aperture diameter in millimeters.
 High magnifications are useful for viewing very bright objects like the sun, the moon, the planets to reveal fine structures.
-Deep sky objects are best viewed through instruments with large apertures at their correlating optimal magnification.
+Deep spacey objects are best viewed through instruments with large apertures at their correlating optimal magnification.

 The ideal telescope mount depends on the dimensions of the telescope and its optics as well as the main purpose of the telescope.
 In astrophotography setups, the most preferred are usually the German equatorial mount.
 It is aligned with the earth axis so it is easy to follow the movement of a celestial object by rotating around one axis only.

-The altazimuth mount is a simple two axis mount one horizontal one vertical.
-It is quick and easy to set up but to follow an object can be difficult.
+The altazimuth mount is a simple two-axis mount one horizontal one vertical.
+It is quick and easy to set up but following an object can be difficult.
 A popular modification of the altazimuth mount is the Dobsonian mount.

 Anyone who believes that just buying a telescope is the first step towards becoming an amateur astronomer is a great mistake.
-If you are not already familiar with the starry sky, with the constellations, and with some celestial mechanics, then the best instrument is of little use.
+If you are not already familiar with the starry sky, with the constellations, and with some celestial mechanics, then even the best telescope for amateurs is of little use.
 Before you buy a telescope you should have practiced with a good star map to find your way around the night sky.
-A good pair of binoculars is also a good tool to get first experience in observing celestial objects.
+A good pair of binoculars is also a good tool to get the first experience in observing celestial objects.